 - Lambeth Council is committed to becoming an age-friendly borough and has joined the UK Network of Age Friendly Communities, run by the Centre for Ageing Better.
 We will work closely with residents and with health and care partners to develop the key areas of community life that help to support ageing well.
-This will include reviewing outdoor spaces and buildings, housing, transport, social participation and inclusion, civic participation and employment, community support and health services. - The Council is preparing to mobilise new contracts for a drop-in and floating support service for adults with Learning Disabilities: the new contracts will start in April 2024 and run for a minimum of three years with the option to extend by up to four additional years.
-We want to increase the variety of activities and support services available, listening to the ideas shared by people who currently use the floating support service.
+This will include reviewing outdoor spaces and buildings, housing, transport, social participation and inclusion, civic participation and employment, community support and health services. - The Council has successfully recommissioned and mobilised the drop-in and floating support service for adults with Learning Disabilities, expanding it to also serve clients with mental health needs.
+This enhanced service went live in April 2024 and will run for a minimum of three years, with the option to extend by up to four additional years.
+We have increased the variety of activities and support services available, incorporating ideas shared by current users of the floating support service.